 \section{Discussion}

-We have considered the motion of charged particles in a random force-free magnetic field, $curl{\bf B} = \alpha {\bf B}$.
-Such random field can be represented as a superposition of the individual areas in which the field changes along the direction which is perpendicular to the field, while remaining constant in absolute value.
-The magnetic field vector rotates in a plane in which it lies, while the coordinate perpendicular to this plane is changing.
-The characteristic scale of variation of the field is $L = 2\pi/\alpha$.
-The important thing is that the motion of a particle in this field ($\alpha\simeq const$) can be accurately described, even in the case when the cyclotron radius of the particle $r_c$ is equal to or of the order of the size of the field inhomogeneity $2\pi/\alpha$.
-We know the particle trajectory in an arbitrary field only for two cases: 1) when $r_c << L$ and 2) when $r_c >> L$.
-In the first case the particle moves along the magnetic field, making cyclotron rotation, and drifting in the transverse direction under the influence of the gradient field strength (gradient drift) and the curvature of the magnetic field lines (curvature drift).
-In the second limiting case a particle moves almost along a straight line, slightly deflecting in the direction perpendicular to the magnetic field.
-In the case of a force-free field a particle performs nonlinear oscillations in the direction perpendicular to the plane in which a magnetic field lies.
-Part of particles performs the finite motion (trapped particles).
-It is the analogue of the cyclotron rotation.
-However, the period of their motion is not equal to the period of the cyclotron rotation, $2\pi/\omega_c$, although the magnetic field strength remains constant.
-They equal only when $r_c << 2 \pi / \alpha$, the period increases when the cyclotron radius approaches to the length of the field inhomogeneity.
-On the separatrix, $\kappa = 1$, (see the equation (\ref{pendulum}) the period of motion is equal to infinity.
-Next, for $\kappa<1$ the particle starts to move freely, when passing through the separatrix, oscillating in the direction of the field gradient (untrapped particles).
-It traced a continuous transition from magnetized the free motion.
+We have considered the motion of charged particles in a random force-free magnetic field, $\mathrm{curl}{\bf B} = \alpha {\bf B}$.
+Such random field can be represented as a superposition of the different magnetic cells.
+In each cell magnitude of the magnetic field is constant.
+The direction of the magnetic field is parallel to one plane, but the direction changes with the coordinate perpendicular to this plane.
+The characteristic scale of field variation is $l = 2\pi/\alpha$.

+The character of the particle motion in arbitrary magnetic field is known only in two cases: 1) when $r_L \ll l$ and 2) when $r_L \gg l$.
+In the first case the particle motion consists of motion along the magnetic field, cyclotron rotation and drift in the transverse direction (gradient drift and curvature drift).
+In the opposite limit the particle moves almost in a straight line and slightly deviates in the direction perpendicular to the magnetic field.

+In our model of the force-free magnetic field the particle motion in one magnetic cell can be exactly described even in the case when the Larmor radius $r_L$ is of the order of $l$.
+In this case particle performs nonlinear oscillations in the direction perpendicular to the plane in which a magnetic field line lies.
+Some particles (trapped particles) perform the finite motion transforming to the cyclotron rotation for $\kappa\gg1$.
+The period of their motion is equal to the period of the cyclotron rotation $2\pi/\omega_c$ only in the limit $r_L \ll l$.
+The period of motion increases as the ratio $r_L/l$ approaches unity.
+On the separatrix, $\kappa=1$, (see the equation (\ref{pendulum})) the period is infinite.
+Further, for $\kappa<1$ the particle freely moves in the direction of the field gradient (untrapped particles).
+Thus, we continuously trace a transition from magnetized to free motion.